bmegha98/Sound-Server/README.md

 # TCP-Client-Server-Application
 Implement a TCP client- server application to implement a service that returns the sounds made by animals.
 The name of each requested animal will be specified by a client .
 The server will start in passive mode listening on a specified port for a transmission from a client.
 Separately, the client will be started and will contact the server on a given IP address and port number that must be entered via the command line.

+If the server is subsequently restarted, it reverts to knowing only about the initial 3 pairs.
 ### For communication with server client has to register itself with server.
 ## The server, which will be called SoundServer, will operate as follows:
 *  Return the sound made by animals named by a client after the client connects to the server using the SOUND instruction,